Out of Mind, Out of Sight (song)

-"Out Of Mind Out Of Sight" is the title single by Australian new wave rock band Models from their album of the same name.
-It was released in June 1985 and was their most successful single, which peaked at No. 1 on the Australian Kent Music Report Singles Chart.
-The album followed in August on Mushroom Records with Nick Launay, Reggie Lucas and Mark Opitz producing and reached No. 3 on the related albums chart.
+"Out of Mind, Out of Sight" is the title single by Australian new wave rock band Models from their album of the same name.
+It was released in June 1985 and was their most successful single, which peaked at No. 1 on the Australian Kent Music Report singles chart.
 At the 1985 Countdown Music Awards, the song won Best Single.

-The album provided five singles, with the first, "Big on Love" issued in November 1984, which reached No. 24.
-Second single "Barbados" released in March 1985 peaked at No. 2.
-"Cold Fever" appeared in October and made the Top 50 but "King of Kings" their December release did not.
-In 1986, Geffen Records released Out Of Mind Out Of Sight internationally and it appeared on the Billboard 200 albums chart, with the single, "Out Of Mind Out Of Sight", peaking at No. 37 on the Billboard Hot 100 singles chart.
-The band toured the US in November supporting Orchestral Manoeuvres in the Dark.

-In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Out Of Mind, Out Of Sight" was ranked number 92.
+In January 2018, as part of Triple M's "Ozzest 100", the "most Australian" songs of all time, "Out Of Mind, Out Of Sight" was ranked number 92.

 Background

 Models formed in Melbourne in 1978 by members from Teenage Radio Stars and JAM, after some line-up changes they were Andrew Duffield on keyboards, Mark Ferrie on bass guitar, Janis Friedenfelds (a.k.a.
 Johnny Crash) on drums and percussion, and Sean Kelly on vocals and lead guitar.
 By 1982, more line-up changes occurred, Ferrie and Friedenfelds had left and James Freud (ex-Teenage Radio Stars, James Freud & Berlin) joined on bass guitar and vocals.
 Kelly and Freud had been in high school bands which developed into Teenage Radio Stars.
 New Zealand drummer, Barton Price (ex-Crocodiles, Sardine v) joined later in 1982.

 The Duffield, Freud, Kelly and Price version of the group released the highly regarded 1983 LP The Pleasure of Your Company, produced by Nick Launay.
 The video for the single "God Bless America", released in March 1984, featured backing singers Kate Ceberano and Zan Abeyratne (both members of I'm Talking).
 Models' next single, "Big on Love" was produced by Reggie Lucas.
 By late 1984, Models relocated to Sydney and Duffield – with his crucial influence on the band's sound – was forced out under acrimonious circumstances to be replaced by Roger Mason (ex- James Freud's Berlin) on keyboards and James Valentine on saxophone.
 For touring during late 1984 to 1985, the group was regularly augmented by backing singers Ceberano and Zan Abeyratne; and from 1985, by Canadian-born singer Wendy Matthews.
 Matthews and Kelly became a couple, remaining together for 11 years.